hiveot/hub.capnp/README.md

 ## Project Status

-THIS PROJECT IS NOT READY FOR USE AND HEAVILY IN DEVELOPMENT ONCE ALPHA IS REACHED IT WILL BE FUNCTIONAL BUT LIMITED
+THIS PROJECT IS NOT READY FOR USE AND HEAVILY IN DEVELOPMENT.
+ONCE ALPHA IS REACHED IT WILL BE FUNCTIONAL BUT APIs ARE STILL SUBJECT TO CHANGE.

 Status: The status of the Hub is pre-alpha.
 Closing in on alpha.